Is Overprescription Fueling Veteran Suicides? | Derek Blumke

 The more people you put into this machine under our current prescribing and care paradigm, the more cold bodies you're going to be coming out of the back end.

-He has been sounding the alarm about suicide and the over-prescription of psychiatric drugs among veterans.
+He has been sounding the alarm about suicide and the over prescription of psychiatric drugs among veterans.

-This is American Thought Leaders, and I'm Yanya Kellek.
+This is American Thought Leaders, and I'm Jan Yecheleck.

-Karen Blumke, such a pleasure to have you on American Thought Leaders.
+Eric Bumke, such a pleasure to have you on American Thought Leaders.

-Thank you so much for the invitation.
+Great to be with you, Jan, thank you so much for the invitation.

-So, and you highlighted this to me as an incredibly important point.
+And you highlighted this to me as an incredibly important point.

 Why is this so unusual?

-Almost 30% are on antidepressants.
+Almost thirty percent are on endopresents.

 Almost all these drugs have box warnings, a warning of suicidal thoughts and behaviors.